By Seelie Kay (Guest Blogger)

 “We worship at day’s end when the air begins to cool.
 Otherwise, things get a little…sweaty.”
 He leaned down and kissed her on the cheek, gently tugging her hair.
 Then he walked away.
 Dianna’s gaze did not leave him as children followed him, playfully competing for his attention.
 Just like Jesus.

 About Seelie Kay

-When not spinning her kinky tales, Seelie ghostwrites nonfiction for lawyers and other professionals.
-Currently she resides in a bucolic exurb outside Milwaukee, WI, where she shares a home with her son and enjoys opera, the Green Bay Packers, gourmet cooking, organic gardening, and an occasional bottle of red wine.
+When not spinning her kinky tales, Ms. Kay ghostwrites nonfiction for lawyers and other professionals.
+She resides in a bucolic exurb outside Milwaukee, Wisconsin, where she shares a home with her son and enjoys opera, gourmet cooking, organic gardening, and an occasional bottle of red wine.

 Twitter: @SeelieKay https://twitter.com/SeelieKay